Darknov/CampaignWriter/README.md

 # CampaignWriter
-Something to help GMs writing campaign for rpg tabletop games
+Something to help GMs writing campaign for rpg tabletop games.

+You can test it here: https://darknov.github.io/CampaignWriter/